kapoq/rubygems-source/README.md

 ===============

-`rubygems-source` is a remote source server for Rubygems that implements the core Rubygems web API.
+`rubygems-source` is a remote source server for Rubygems that implements the core Rubygems gem source web API.

 Use it to host private or local dev gem servers.

 Usage
 -----

-### Server ###

-Start a source server.
+### Start a server ###

-  * Quick and dirty from the command line:

-        $ gem server --source [OPTIONS]

-  * ...or with a `config.ru` like so (from `config.ru.example`):
+...or with a `config.ru` like so (from `config.ru.example`):

     require "rubygems"
     require "rubygems-source"

     Rubygems::Source::App.public_folder = "/var/rubygems-source/gems" # or wherever
     run Rubygems::Source::App

 And rack up the `config.ru` with `passenger`, `thin`, `unicorn` etc.